-The Windows Search option allows you to search various folders on your computer quickly.
-In case of Windows Search is the reason behind the 100% disk utilization issue on your computer, you should disable it for some time and then check if your PC runs speedily.
+The Windows Search option lets you quickly search various folders on your computer.
+If Windows Search is the reason behind your computer’s 100% disk utilization issue, you should disable it for some time and check if your PC runs speedily.

 In case it speeds up, you can stop Windows Search forever.
-You can also stop it completely if you don’t use it very often or instead use a different search app.
-This will discontinue the file indexation system even though you can still use the search function with longer processing time.
+You can also stop it entirely if you don’t use it very often or use a different search app instead.
+This will discontinue the file indexation system even though you can still use the search function with a longer processing time.

-The temporary disabling of Windows Search option will begin it whenever you start your PC again.
-For disabling Windows Search temporarily, do as follows:
+The temporary disabling of the Windows Search option will begin whenever you start your PC again.
+To disable Windows Search temporarily, do as follows:

-Press ‘Windows’ and ‘X’ buttons together.
+Press the ‘Windows’ and ‘X’ buttons together.
 Choose the option of ‘Command Prompt (Admin).’

-Select ‘Yes’ from the box of ‘User Account Control’ that appears on your computer screen.
+Select ‘Yes’ from the ‘User Account Control box on your computer screen.

-Now, check the performance and disk utilization of your PC as to whether it improves or not.
-If yes, then you can stop Windows Search forever, and if not, then you can try another method on this list.
+Now, check your PC’s performance and disk utilization to see whether it improves.
+If yes, you can stop Windows Search forever; if not, you can try another method on this list.

 When you notice that the 100% disk usage problem is due to your computer’s Windows Search, you can disable it forever.
-For disabling Windows Search option permanently, you need to do as follows:
+To disable the Windows Search option permanently, you need to do as follows:

 You should right-click the option of ‘Windows Search’ and then click ‘Properties.’

 Within the first ‘General’ tab, choose ‘Disabled’ from the drop-down menu of ‘Startup type.’
-After this, click on ‘Apply’ and then ‘OK’ to save the changes done by you.
+After this, click on ‘Apply’ and then ‘OK’ to save the changes you made.

 Fix #5: Disable the service of SuperFetch

-The SuperFetch service aids in decreasing the start time and increasing the efficacy of must-load software.
+The SuperFetch service aids in decreasing the start time and increasing the must-load software’s efficacy.
 Nevertheless, it can also cause a disk performance problem on Windows 10.
 You can stop this facility as follows:

 Press the ‘Windows’ and ‘X’ keys simultaneously on your keyboard.
 Click on ‘Command Prompt (Admin).’

-Select ‘Yes’ from the box of ‘User Account Control’ that appears on your computer screen.
+Select ‘Yes’ from the ‘User Account Control box on your computer screen.

-You need to type in “net.exe stop superfetch” on the black command window and then press ‘Enter’ on the keyboard.
+You must type in “net.exe stop superfetch” on the black command window and press ‘Enter’ on the keyboard.

 Wait for some time and see if your PC’s performance has improved.